hamidturky/myprofile/README.md

-# Elevate - Professional AI-Powered Portfolio
+# A Professional AI-Powered Portfolio

 A world-class digital profile for **Hamid Idris Mussa**, Information Security Architect.